 A：Welcoming immigrants is a grand American tradition.
-The country couldn’t be here without the contributions from immigrants.
+The country wouldn’t be here without the contributions from immigrants.

 President Trump is reacting to a danger (perceived?).
-However, the U.S. will be a better country 50 years from now if it keeps its great tradition.
+However, the U.S. will be a better country 50 years from now if it keeps its great tradition of immigration.

 Q5: Banking regulations: Banks want to deregulate, but how do you balance regulations of the industry with growth?

-A: There is a great article addressing the questions you asked.
-It was written by Tim Geithner and published in October 16th.
+A: There is a great article addressing the question you asked.
+It was written by Tim Geithner and published around October 16th, 2016.

 Federal Deposit Insurance Corporation (FDIC) is a government corporation providing deposit insurance to depositors in US banks.
 When banks go broke, it is the taxpayers paying the expense.
 But this has never really happened.
 This is a good example of good regulation.

 There is no question about banks needing to be regulated.
-When people are afraid, they run to the door.
-However, confidence come back one at a time.
+When people are afraid, they run for the door.
+However, confidence comes back one at a time.

 Q6: Question on leadership